microsoft/verona/docs/internal/abi.md

 Sentinel objects can only have a single owning reference, so when another region acquires the owning reference, it is moved from the previous region to the new one.
 This forms a forest, or a tree of trees of objects (not a DAG).

-When regions are frozen (made immutable), their references move outside of the forest, so any region can read concurrently.
+When regions are frozen (made immutable), their references move outside of the forest, so any behavior can read its objects concurrently and no updates are possible.

 ## Concrete Types

 ### Machine-word types

 Machine-word types, (ex, numeric) are singleton types (no fields) and do not have a _standard_ object representation (see below).
-They are treated special by the compiler and are represented as their machine equivalent bit-widths.
+They are treated specially by the compiler and are represented as their machine equivalent bit-widths.
-All numeric types are aligned naturally, except booleans, which align to its storage type.
+All numeric types are aligned naturally, except `Bool`, for which the backing storage type (and associated alignment) is at the discretion of the compiler.

 * `Bool`: bit pattern 0 or 1.
 The storage is usually 1 byte but can be different.
 * `U8`, `U16`, ... `U128`: power-of-two-bits, unsigned, on the platform's native endian.